-India's Chandrayaan-2 mission new launch date and time: All you need to know
+India's moon mission Chandrayaan-2 launched 22 July: All you need to know

-According to ISRO, a technical snag was observed in launch vehicle system at T-56 minutes.
-So, it was delayed.
+Chandrayaan-2 moon mission is totally an indigenous mission which will land on Moon after 48 days.
+Earlier Chandryaan-2 was decided to launch on 15 July, 2019 but due to some technical problem it was delayed.
+Chandrayaan-2 is now ready to launch from GSLV-Mk-III rocket.
 No doubt the Chandrayaan-2 mission comes nearly 11 years after India's first expedition to the moon in October 2008.
 Therefore, space agency said it is better to be delayed rather than any complications.

 Chandrayaan-2 spacecraft have three modules a Lander (Vikram), an Orbiter and Rover (Pragyan).